 Course Title/Description

-Portfolio II - In this course, the learner will evaluate and determine which samples to include in their portfolio based on their career or higher education aspirations.
-Learners will practice presenting pieces both in person and online.
+Portfolio II - In this course the learner will evaluate and determine which samples to include in their portfolio, considering their career or higher education aspirations.
+Learners will practice presenting pieces both in person and online, demonstrating the knowledge and skills they have acquired in attaining their degree.
+Learners will continue their job-seeking skills related to interview preparedness and discuss industry practices related to operating a design business.

 Course Outline